 Peter Smith Sculpture

 Peter Smith's sculptures have been attracting many enthusiastic collectors and it's not difficult to see why.
-At Sculpture Gallery we have chosen a fabulous range of pieces of Smith's work, featuring both those extraordinary Impossimals and sculptures from his latest Alice-inspired collection.
-This range of signed, limited-edition resin sculptures immediately catch the eye and enchant.
+At Sculpture Gallery we have a fabulous range of pieces of Smith's artwork, featuring both his extraordinary Impossimals and sculptures from his recent Alice-inspired collection.
+This range of signed, limited-edition resin sculptures immediately catches the eye and is sure to enchant.